great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_aggregate_expectations.md

 Finally, we need to lint our now-functioning Custom Expectation.
 Our CI system will test your code using `black`, and `ruff`.

-If you've [set up your dev environment](../../../contributing/contributing_setup.md) as recommended in the Prerequisites, these libraries will already be available to you, and can be invoked from your command line to automatically lint your code:
+If you've [set up your dev environment](../../../../../../CONTRIBUTING_CODE.md), these libraries will already be available to you, and can be invoked from your command line to automatically lint your code:

 ```console
 black <PATH/TO/YOUR/EXPECTATION.py>